ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 This RFC deliberately does not commit to final A4 syntax yet.

-### 16.2 How much of the package element set should be exposed in A4?
+### 16.2 Whether elements ever need to be exposed in A4

-Exposing elements makes some unit equations clearer, but keeping them hidden makes the instance tree lighter.
+The current direction is to keep them hidden in the runtime package, but it remains open whether some later debugging or advanced-modeling use cases would benefit from explicit A4 exposure.

 ### 16.3 Whether `reactor_stoic` should use a dedicated reaction package